zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-charts.md

 ---
-title: Creating the Store Management Charts
+title: Create the Store Management Charts
 position: 11
 ---

-# Creating the Store Management Charts - Kendo Music Store
+# Create the Store Management Charts - Kendo Music Store

 ![kendo-manage-charts-screenshot](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-manage-charts-screenshot.png)

 When logged in to the Music Store as an administrator an additional button titled "Manage Store" is made available in the upper right corner.
 This opens the management graphs which can be used to monitor the sales status of the store.
-This page uses [Kendo DataViz](http://demos.telerik.com/kendo-ui/dataviz/overview/index.html) to render the graphs.
+This page uses [Kendo UI data vizualization](http://demos.telerik.com/kendo-ui/dataviz/overview/index.html) to render the graphs.

 This code is located in **Scripts/App/storemanager-graphs.js**.

 > You can log in to the Music Store as the administrator by using the username "Owner" and the password "p@ssword123".

-## Setting up the HTML
+## Set up the HTML

 The page contains a date range selector that can be used to choose whether to view a day, week, month, or year of data.
-This selector is represented by a [Kendo ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget.
+This selector is represented by a [Kendo UI ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget.
-The main graph is represented by a [Kendo DataViz Chart](http://demos.telerik.com/kendo-ui/dataviz/overview/index.html).
+The main graph is represented by a [Kendo UI Chart](http://demos.telerik.com/kendo-ui/dataviz/overview/index.html).
 The HTML used is:

     <ul id="date-range" class="selector" ></ul>
     <h3>Overall Sales</h3>
     <div id="revenue-chart"></div>

-## Initializing the Widgets
+## Initialize the Widgets

 We start by setting up the DataSource for the Revenue/Orders chart: